 Image – It can be helpful to include an image for your persona.
 You can use stock imagery, or if interviewing your customers face-to-face and they are willing, you could use a photograph of an actual buyer.

 Quotes – Real-life quotes from your interviews hold great value in bringing your personas to life.
 They also provide an insight into the language your personas use which can be useful for your sales team or for creating marketing messages.

 Descriptions – Each profile needs to include a detailed account of the persona’s demographics, role and responsibilities, and values and pain points.

 Sources – Each profile should include details of the persona’s ‘go-to’ sources; both online and offline.

 Traits – Each profile should include a list of traits your sales team can use to identify personas when talking to prospects.
 Examples of traits include “preference for email communication” or “likely to have an assistant screening calls”.
 Here it can also be useful to include buzzwords and language they use that you may have picked up from your interviews

 Each buyer persona profile should provide a detailed narrative of that persona’s Change Drivers, Success Factors, Perceived Barriers, Decision Criteria and Buyer’s Ecosystem.

-Change may occur at your end too, with alterations to services, or expansion into new areas.
+Change may occur at your end, too, with alterations to services or expansion into new areas.
 In these circumstances, it will be especially important to review your buyer personas

-Using buyer personas as a foundation for content creation
+Buyer personas as a foundation for content creation

 Your buyer personas are illustrative of the needs, interests, fears and aspirations of your ideal customers, and the profiles you create for each will be bursting with opportunities for content that will respond to those aspects.